Flexiana/framework/doc/how-to.md

 :image/own
 ```

-means the given user granted to do the given `action` on `:own` `:image` resource.
-This will help you to
+means the given user is granted the permission to do the given `action` on `:own` `:image` resource.
+This will help you
-implement [data ownership](#data-ownership) functions.
+to implement [data ownership](#data-ownership) functions.
 This set is associated
 in `(-> state :request-data :user-permissions)`

-If the user cannot do the given action on the given resource (neither by inheritance) the interceptor will interrupt the
+If user cannot perform the given action on the given resource (neither by inheritance nor by direct permission), the
-execution flow, and will create a response:
+interceptor will interrupt the execution flow with the response:

 ```clojure
 {:status 403